 - Complaint of chest tightness or chest "hurting"

 - Whistling sound (wheezing) when breathing in or out

 - See-saw motions (retractions) in the chest from labored breathing.

 - Tightened neck and chest muscles

 Keep in mind that not all children have the same asthma symptoms, and that these symptoms can vary from episode to episode in the same child.
 Also note that not all wheezing or coughing is caused by asthma.

 In kids under 5 years of age, the most common cause of asthma symptoms is upper respiratory viral infections such as the common cold.

-If your child has problem breathing, take him or her to the doctor immediately for an evaluation.
+If your child has problems breathing, take him or her to their primary care provider doctor immediately for an evaluation.
 He or she then may be referred to a Pediatric Pulmonary Specialist.